mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 In order to use this supplement you will need a set of **_Mongoose Traveller_** rules.
 Statistics are included for _Mon- goose Traveller,_ though other rules sets can be used with a minimum of work.
-This supplement is designed to be used in the Official Traveller Universe (OTU) although the company details and ships could be used in any setting that uses Traveller’s basic background.
+This supplement is designed to be used in the Official Traveller Universe (OTU) although the company details and ships could be used in any setting that uses Traveller's basic background.

 **Dates:** All dates correspond to the standard Imperial calendar from the OTU.
 This supplement is officially dated 320-1105 (the 320th day of the 1105th year since the founding of the Third Imperium).